digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/studio.rst

 Demo (get credit for your work)
 ===============================

-**Commit and Push** your work.
-Be sure that any file you worked on is updated on `GitHub <https://github.com/>`_.
+**Commit and Push your work.** Be sure that any file you worked on is updated on `GitHub <https://github.com/>`_.
+This way the other members of your team will be able to access the code that you worked on.

-To get participation credit for your work, talk to the TA you’ve been working with and complete the demo/review process.
+To get participation credit for your work talk to the TA you’ve been working with and complete the demo/review process.
 Be prepared to show them the work that you have done and answer their questions about it!

-*Before leaving check that everyone in your group has a grade recorded in Canvas!*